Winners Announcement – Mash-Up Filmmaking Competition 2022

-First of all, we would like to congratulate all participants on submitting a film to the competition.
-It has been an extraordinary year of events and we were pleased to receive films of such personal experience and significance.
+We would like to congratulate all participants on submitting a film to the competition.

-After a lot of discussion, we have awarded Steve Oldfield with first place in the “18 and Overs” category for his film ‘Pandora’s Box’.
+After a lot of discussion, we have awarded first place to each of the following :-

-EAFA’s annual Mash-up Filmmaking Competition invites filmmakers to make a short film choosing from a selection of archive footage.
-Each year brings a new theme, and a new competition package of archive clips curated by EAFA.
+EAFA’s annual Mash-Up Filmmaking Competition invites filmmakers to make a short film choosing from a selection of archive footage.

 The Competition Brief